Interventional CT

 At the start of your appointment, the area of concern will be identified using CT imaging.

 Depending on your procedure, the needle may be used to remove a tissue sample for a biopsy or to inject medication.
-You may feel some mild discomfort or pressure, but the local anaesthetic typically prevents pain.

 Following a biopsy, the area will be pressed on firmly for a few minutes to reduce bruising and bleeding, and then covered with a dressing.